-Dream's in-house scoring system incorporates an evaluation of Dream's contribution towards the impact created by each investment.
+Dream's in-house scoring system incorporates an evaluation of Dream's specific contribution towards the impact created by each investment.
+Dream's Impact Management System is aligned with the Impact Management Project's five dimensions of impact (What, Who, How Much, Contribution, and Risk).

-Dream's contribution is assessed on a scale ranging from Low to Medium to High, each of which corresponds to a numerical multiplier in our scoring system.
-Contribution is assessed separately for each impact pathway.
-Investments receive a higher contribution score if the impact outcome is unlikely to be achieved without Dream's investment, and a lower score if the impact outcome is likely to have occurred regardless.
-Some guiding questions used to determine the score are 'Would the outcome have happened anyway?', and 'How good would it have been without Dream?'
+Dream's contribution is assessed separately for each impact pathway on a scale ranging from Low to Medium to High, each of which corresponds to a numerical multiplier in our scoring system.
+Investments receive a higher contribution score if the impact outcome is unlikely to be achieved without Dream's investment, and a lower score, if the impact outcome is likely to have occurred regardless of Dream's involvement.
+Some guiding questions used to determine the score are 'How essential was Dream in achieving the impact?' and 'Would the outcome have happened anyway?'